kr0lik/yii2-ltree/README.md

 -----
 Required fileds in model: id, path.

-Lenght of each part ltree path = 4, root path = '0001'.

-Extension ltree must be instaled with schema public.
+Extension ltree must be instaled with schema `public`.
+You can change it by changing static property `Ql::$ltreeSchema`

+By default path field in table must be named as `lpath` You can change it by changing property `ltreePathField` in traits

 Add \kr0lik\ltree\LtreeActiveRecordTrait to your ActiveRecord